Short Notes for Interested People from

 Whenever one performs a task, one has to make sure that one selects the relevant information (stimuli, actions) and not get distracted by stimuli or thoughts that are irrelevant to the task.
 Such distraction might lead to inappropriate actions, such as errors.
 How the brain manages to do this is the central question in this paper: specifically, how people manage to pay more attention after they have either made an error or almost made an error.

+One of the key aspects of cognitive control is how flexible it is.
 The issue of how people monitor and correct for errors has become a popular topic of inquiry in cognitive research;

 ...